ch83baker/cards_eq_solver/README.md

 ## Contents:

-* The ``eq_solver_classes` package, containing solvers for solving 1 or 2 arbitrary equations with symbolic inputs from any (multi)set of inputs.
+* The `eq_solver_classes` package, containing solvers for solving 1 or 2 arbitrary equations with symbolic inputs from any (multi)set of inputs.
 See `SingleEqChecker` and its subclasses (in `single_eq.py`) and `DoubleEqChecker` and its subclasses (in `double_eq.py`).
 (The generalization is clear to code, but if there are at least 20 elements in a set, it would take a great deal of time to finish.)

-* The ``subset_graph_classes`` package, containing some general classes for creating (various slices of) the graph of subsets of a given set (where edges are given by inclusion), and propogating up various upward-closed properties of said subsets, given an initial list of satisfactory subsets.
+* The `subset_graph_classes` package, containing some general classes for creating (various slices of) the graph of subsets of a given set (where edges are given by inclusion), and propogating up various upward-closed properties of said subsets, given an initial list of satisfactory subsets.
 (Used here because supersets of a solution set are solution sets.)
 See `my_subset_graph_new_py` and `my_subset_graph_again.py`.
-**Warning:** A 26-element set's full graph of subsets made a 32 GB RAM system choke, and even the trimmed version (one cardinality size at a time) takes 14-20 GB of RAM plus an unknown amount of virtual memory.
+**Warning:** A 26-element set's full graph of subsets made a 32 GB RAM system choke, and even the trimmed version (one cardinality size at a time) takes 13.5 GB of RAM plus an unknown amount of virtual memory.
 This enables some speedup on the problems, but at the cost of a lot of space.
 Once the basic solutions are determined, it may well be superior to switch to C++ or somesuch for this part of the problem.

 * The first part of the `card_solver_scripts` pacakge, containing some multiprocessing hacks to speed up the special cases helpful for the problem at hand, with a limited amount of configuration options available at the beginning of each script.
 Cannot be run in interactive mode, and requires a multi-core CPU to actually access multiprocessing.
 See: `single_eq_multiprocess_starter.py` and `single_eq_multiprocess_finisher.py`, and the analogues for `double` and `triple`.
 (See also `double_eq_finisher_alt.py` for the alternative strategy of modeling subgraphs.)
 **Advice on the current limits of computation:**
     * For single-equation problems, using one or two suits (13-26 cards) is no issue.
-For three suits (39 cards) and a small `a + b = c` problem, the basic solutions are not too hard, but this had to be done *without* multiprocessing, as my simplistic approach has too much overhead.
-Hence, it took 1-2 days on a single core to get only out to 10-element subsets.
+For three suits (39 cards) and a small `a + b = c` problem, the basic solutions are not too hard, but the superset-search had to be done *without* multiprocessing, as my simplistic approach has too much overhead.
+It took 1-2 days on a single core to get only out to 10-element subsets.
     * For double-equation problems, using one suit is easy, and two suits is just about at the edge of acceptable computation time outside a supercomputer, taking about a week to handle all cases.
     * For three-equation problems, single-suit solutions took just under an hour, but by scaling the problem size, two-suit solutions would take weeks to months with the current setup.